 Baba’s answer is purely focused on the artistic side of gaming making.
 He conveniently left the answers that we, for the purposes of this article, really want to know, which is the business side of game making.
 How then, does Tales continue to survive?
 One word: Identity.

-So, it seems that Namco makes and markets the Tales series as if it will sell 100,000 to 300,000 units.
-Whereas a game like FFXV needed to sell 8 million copies in order to break even (According to SquareEnix), because the Tales series is easier and less costly to make, the games even when selling lower than half a million units make Namco Bandai money, and so far that has been enough for the Japanese giant to keep funding the projects.
+So, it seems that Namco makes and markets the Tales series as if it will sell 100,000 to 300,000 units (though this would change with Tales of Arise).
+Whereas, a game like FFXV needed to sell 8 million copies in order to break even (according to SquareEnix), the Tales series is easier and less costly to make.
+Consequently, the Tales games, even when selling lower than half a million units, make Namco Bandai money, and so far, that has been enough for the Japanese giant to keep on funding the projects.

 The one special JRPG publisher killed by the genre’s twilight

-No respectable historical analysis on JRPGs can be completed until without mentioning and properly honoring Working Designs.
-The American publisher was known for their exclusive dedication of bringing overseas some of Japan’s finest RPGs, Strategy RPGs, and top down shooters.
+No respectable historical analysis on JRPGs can be completed until without mentioning, and properly honoring, Working Designs.
+The American publisher was known for their exclusive dedication in bringing overseas some of Japan’s finest RPGs, Strategy RPGs, and top down shooters.

-Working Design’s demise might have partly been due to their long association with Sega which spanned from the Genesis/Mega Drive days into the Sega Saturn’s curse lifecycle, and Bernie Stolar is perhaps the number one culprit for this.
+Working Design’s demise might have partly been due to their long association with Sega which spanned from the Genesis/Mega Drive days into the Sega Saturn’s cursed lifecycle.
+It seems that Bernie Stolar was, perhaps, the number one culprit for this (WD’s grim fate).

-By the time Stolar left Sony, and Working Designs was able to publish games for the PlayStation it was already a bit late as other players had established themselves on the PS market.
+By the time Stolar left Sony, and Working Designs was able to publish games for the PlayStation, it was already a bit late, as other players had established themselves in the PlayStation market.

 WD also brought us Alundra, which is the greatest 2-D action RPG that I have ever played.
-Alundra would not break the 200,000 thousand mark in the US.
-Other Notable titles that Working Designs brought over were Vanguard Bandits, Lunar Eternal Blue, and Arc the Lad Collection.
-All these titles came in extraordinary packages, with full color (sometimes hard cover) manuals, soundtracks, ‘making of’ CDs, and even some game related jewelry.
+Alundra would not break the 200,000 mark in the US.
+Other notable titles that Working Designs brought over were Vanguard Bandits, Lunar Eternal Blue, and Arc the Lad Collection.
+All these titles came in extraordinary packages, with full color (sometimes hardcover) manuals, soundtracks, ‘making of’ CDs, and even some game related jewelry items.

-Even when games were pedestrian (Vanguard Bandits) the packaging and the effort put in WDs translations elevated the titles in terms of quality.
+Even when its games were pedestrian (Vanguard Bandits) the packaging and the effort that Working Designs put in translations elevated these titles in terms of quality.

-Victor blamed Sony’s approval process and the company’s Growlanser PS2 release during an interview with Gamespot in 2005 (When Working Designs finally shut its operations):
+Victor blamed Sony’s approval process and the company’s Growlanser PS2 release (as the final nail in Working Designs’ coffin) during an interview with Gamespot in 2005 (When Working Designs finally shut its operations):

-It is a shame, because I feel that a few breaks here and there would have gone a long way in keeping Working Designs alive for a little longer.
-But when an entire genre suffers a fall from its peak, some game franchises disappear, and some of the publishers and developers behind said game also go the way of the dinosaur.
+It is a shame, because I feel that a few breaks here and there would have gone a long way in keeping Working Designs alive, for a little longer.
+But when an entire genre suffers a fall from its peak, some game franchises disappear, and some of the publishers and developers behind said games also go the way of the dinosaur.